 Grammar and punctuation are contextually taught within English and then checked regularly through ‘Educating Ernie’ assessments, which are linked to the skills that have already been taught..
 Objectives taught within English are used to develop writing across the curriculum.

-Spelling sessions are taught weekly and then reinforced throughout all our lessons.
+All of the spellings that the children are taught at Gray’s Farm are taken from the National Curriculum suggested word lists and follow the recommended spelling rules.
+For example, adding the suffix -ly, turns an adjective (a describing word for a noun) into an adverb (a describing word for a verb) - slow becomes slowly, brave becomes bravely.
+Spelling lessons are taught weekly and then reinforced throughout lessons.
 Children learn the rules of spellings, how to group words and apply the rules they know.
-The children have mini weekly dictation tasks that help them to apply their spelling knowledge and a half termly spelling assessment which informs their teachers of rules that have been mastered and any that require recapping!
+The children have mini weekly dictation tasks that help them to apply their spelling knowledge and a termly spelling assessment which informs their teachers of rules that have been mastered and any that require recapping!

-We use a cursive script across the school that encourage the children to use a join-in approach. (https://www.letterjoin.co.uk) Handwriting is taught on a daily basis and is modelled throughout lessons by teachers and TAs.
+We use a cursive script across the school that encourages the children to use a join-in approach. (https://www.letterjoin.co.uk) Handwriting is modelled throughout lessons by teachers and TAs and handwriting joins are reinforced and corrected.
 The children build up the ability to join using letter strings and words linked to their year group’s spelling patterns.
 These skills are applied whenever the children write to ensure that the children can apply these skills independently.

 Regardless of background, ability or additional needs, by the time children leave Gray’s Farm, they will: